wisniewskikr/chrisblog-it-js-express/technologies/local-storage/js-express-gui-html-helloworld-local-storage/README.md

 ##### Flow
 The following flow takes place in this project:
 1. User via any html browser sends request to application for the content.
-1. Application sends back response to user via html browser with message
+1. Application sends back response to user via html browser.

 ##### Launch
 To launch this application please make sure that the **Preconditions** are met and then follow instructions from **Usage** section.